 - 1. Data is provided only for blocks expected to redevelop for mixed use.
 Existing residential properties are not expected to be redeveloped. - 2.
 Site area is approximate based on the best available information. - 3.
 Gross Floor Area based on 2.5 floor area ratio (FAR) north of Stevenson Avenue and 2.0 FAR south of Stevenson Avenue, should be adjusted based on surveyed site area.
 Site area for FAR calculations includes required setbacks, rights of way and public open space to be dedicated.
 GFA shown is only available through rezoning and development under a CDD Special Use Permit with development plan.
 Below-grade active uses and structured parking levels at or above grade are included in floor area.
 Below-grade parking is not included.
-Below-grade parking area equal to site area excluding rights of way is required before above-grade structured parking is permitted (see CDD development guidelines).
+Below-grade parking area equal to site area excluding rights of way is required before above-grade structured parking is permitted.
+See Chapter 7 for detailed discussion of structured parking.